Minneapolis Wrongful Death Lawyer

 - Loss of society, companionship, care, and guidance

 How long do I have to file a wrongful death action?

 The Minnesota statute of limitations for bringing a wrongful death action is three years from the date of the deceased person’s death.
 If the claim is not filed within three years, the court will likely refuse to hear it at all, with a few rare exceptions.
 An experienced Minnesota wrongful death lawyer will ensure you meet all filing requirements and deadlines.

 If you have lost a loved one in a fatal accident, please contact Gunther Law Office.
 We can provide the compassionate legal guidance you need in this difficult time.
-We speak Spanish and are available for evening and weekend appointments and home visits.
+We are available for evening and weekend appointments and home visits.
 You deserve compensation for your sudden loss.
-We can help you get it, so you can focus on your emotional healing.
+We can help you get it so that you can focus on your emotional healing.